NEU-DS-4200-F20-Staff/Assignment--Altair_and_JupyterLab_setup/README.md

 ## Quit instructions
 1. Make sure to save your .ipynb file and shutdown Jupyter Lab properly through the file menu.
 Otherwise you need to use `jupyter notebook stop`.
 ​
-2. Deactivate the venv to return to your terminal using `deactivate`.
+1. Deactivate the venv to return to your terminal using `deactivate`.

-## Directions for committing
+## Commit and push your code (but first...)

 1. If you have made any changes to the required packages you should export a list of all installed packages and their versions:
    ```
    pip freeze > requirements.txt
    ```

-2. **Before you commit a Jupyter Notebook .ipynb file, clear the outputs of all cells.** This decreases file size, removes unnecessary metadata, and makes diffs easier to understand.
+1. **Before you commit a Jupyter Notebook .ipynb file, clear the outputs of all cells.** This decreases file size, removes unnecessary metadata, and makes diffs easier to understand.
 In Jupyter Lab you can use the GUI: Edit->Clear All Outputs.

+1. Finally, commit all your local code and push it to your remote GitHub Classroom-generated repository.

 ### Optional git setup to automatically clear metadata using JQ (Highly Recommended)